cdvetal/TensorGP/README.md

   >**terminal_prob** (default=`0.2`): float, optional
   >
   > Probability of choosing any terminal from the function set.
 All scalars/constants are counted as only one terminal.
-Between 0.0 and 1.0.

   >**scalar_prob** (default=`0.55`): float, optional
   >
   > Probability of generating a scalar/constant while selecting a terminal.
 All the remaining terminals have uniform probabilities to be chosen.
-Between 0.0 and 1.0.

-  >**koza_rule_prob** (default=`0.9`): float, optional
-  >
-  > Determine the probability of choosing function over terminals to perform crossover.
-This is to prevent the scenario where most crossover operations happen between the terminals, which is common when tree in the population are generated using the full method.
-Standard value was proposed by John Koza, hence the name.

-  >**replace_prob** (default=`0.05`): float, optional
-  >
-  > When operators such as point_mutation delete a node, every node in the corresponding subtree will also be replaced with a given probability.
-This parameter is that probability.
-Between 0.0 and 1.0.

-  >**replace_mode** (default=`0.05`): string, optional
-  >
-  > Mode of replacing nodes. "dynamic_arity" mode can replace a function node for any other function while any other string will engage a mode where a function node can only be replaced by functions of the same arity.
-In this last mode, if the arity is bigger, new random terminals are added to the new children while if the new arity is smaller, the remaining children are removed.

   >**uniform_scalar_prob** (default=`0.7`): float, optional
   >
   > Probability that the scalar/constant generated is constant across the shole domain.
   > *Note* A scalar/constant may not be constant through the whole domain if the `effective_dims` parameter is lower than the dimensionality of the problem.
 For instance, following the example of the `Terminal` subsection of the `Features` section, `scalar(255.0, 0.0, 0.0)` may correspond to a constant that translates to the color red, but is not a "uniform scalar" because it is defined as having the value 255 throughout the first index of the last dimension and 0 for the remaining values.
 In this case, a uniform scalar would be `scalar(255.0, 255.0, 255.0)`, or just `scalar(255.0)` (the last value gets replicated to meet the arity of the scalar).

-  >**xax_retries** (default=`10`): float, optional
-  >
-  > Defines a maximum number of tries to produce a valid individual.
-If the algorithm fails to produce an individual in the specified number of tries, the chosen parent is copied as it is.
-Set this parameter to -1 for infinite tries.

   >**stop_criteria** (default=`'generation'`): default or `'fitness'`, optional
   >